ohadschn/letsencrypt-webapp-renewer/README.md

    1. `letsencrypt:webAppName-resourceGroup`
    1. `letsencrypt:webAppName-hosts` (semicolon-delimited)
    1. `letsencrypt:webAppName-email` (will be used for both Let's Encrypt registration and e-mail notifications)
+   1. `letsencrypt:webAppName-fromEmail` (will be used for both Let's Encrypt registration and e-mail notifications)
    1. `letsencrypt:webAppName-clientId`
    1. `letsencrypt:webAppName-clientSecret` (should be set as a **connection string**)
    1. `letsencrypt:webAppName-servicePlanResourceGroup` (optional, defaults to the Web App Resource Group)